-A homogenous pack trade item is identified with a Global Trade Item Number (GTIN), batch/lot number, expiration date, and serial number.
-A mixed or partial pack trade item is identified with an SSCC.
+A homogenous pack trade item is identified with a GTIN.
 This packaging level can be marked with a GS1-128 linear barcode or a GS1 DataMatrix, with a strong preference for a GS1 DataMatrix, either on the packaging itself or on a label affixed to the packaging.
+A mixed or partial pack trade item is considered a logistic unit and is identified with an SSCC, per the guidance above.